Mary works on international development projects and writes about the interesting attractions in countries where work has brought her.

 Why Sustainable Tourism?

-We hope these places will be there for the next generation, not only ours, but we know that this is not always the case.
+We hope these places will be there for the next generation, not only ours, but we know this is not always the case.
 Look at the Buddhas of Bamiyan.
 The Mongols and other conquerors protected this place, as they knew it had been there for ages, but some in our generation thought the Buddha statues should not be there.
 We can, of course, think of other examples.

 Your Vacation Destination Is Someone's Home